renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 | 17   | 3                    | RTS0       |
 | 17   | 5                    | RTS1       |

-Some of the UART are full 1655O UART devices, some are limited in functionality (mini UART).
+Some of the UART are full 16550 UART devices, some are limited in functionality (mini UART).

 ### PWM {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_PWM}

 PWM (Pulse Width Modulation) can be used to drive electronics that require dimming, e.g. LEDs.
-Using PWM is is possible to not only turn a LED on or off, but dim it by varying the dutycycle.
+PWM (Pulse Width Modulation) lets you not only turn an LED on or off but also dim it by varying the duty cycle.

 Raspberry Pi supports 4 PWM signals (of which two are not usable):
 - PWM0_0: PWM 0 channel 0